top of page

 download-1.jpg

-The Intentions and Practices of the Course
+The Intentions and Practices of the Training

-This class provides 6 participants with intensive learning and writing support.
+The small group format provides 6 participants with intensive learning and writing support.

 The teaching is responsive to the cultural political urgencies upon us, while also encouraging slowness, contemplation, and depth work.

 Each week has carefully selected Foundational Readings from feminist, queer, and critical race history.
 You are not expected to read every word, but I hope what you read you savor.
 As you encounter the Foundational Readings, you will also be guided into contemplative reading practices.
-I encourage you to use the class Signal group to share ideas you are having between class sessions.
+I encourage you to use the class What's App group to share ideas you are having between class sessions.

 This reading relationship (how to listen to the Spirit, how to wrestle like Jacob for a text’s blessing, how to be present to another writer’s essence) will infuse your experience of the 300 words Contemplative/Creative Writing Exercise that is due each week.
 This weekly writing exercise is to be sent over email to the whole class 2-hours before class starts.